andrew-k-smith/cppLinkedList/README.md

 "make clean" will remove "a.out" and all ".o" files in the "build" diretory

-"make backup" will make a backup of files in "src" and "include" directories, along with "README.md", and ".gitignore"
+"make backup" will make a backup of files in "src" and "include" directories, along with "README.md", "makefile", and ".gitignore"